Strategic Plan

 The needs assessment survey addressed household resident attitudes and opinions for a wide variety of issues impacting the successful delivery of parks and recreation services, such as usage and satisfaction with current parks, open space and facilities, customer service, marketing information; current activities and programming participation, etc. The survey was distributed by means of a random sampling equally distributed by mail throughout the community.

-The Board of Park Commissioners will use the information from the focus groups, stakeholder interviews and needs assessment survey in developing long-range planning strategies and initiatives.
-These strategies and initiatives will be incorporated into the new 2010-2014 Comprehensive Financial and Capital Development Plan to be approved in fall 2010.
+The Board of Park Commissioners used the information from the focus groups, stakeholder interviews and needs assessment survey in developing long-range planning strategies and initiatives.
+These strategies and initiatives were incorporated into the new 2010-2014 Comprehensive Financial and Capital Development Plan approved in fall 2010.